Systems

 Now this is my beast of a gaming PC that I’m on almost daily.
 This is where all the blood, sweat, and tears go.

-It’s gone through several revisions, but this one is the latest one.
+It’s gone through several revisions, but this is the latest one.

 Specs